How do you know your child is “highly sensitive”?

 Trying new things is hard for highly sensitive children.
 They need to observe other kids doing it first, think carefully about the pros and cons, and if they decide it’s something they want to do, they will proceed slowly and carefully.

-When we first started swimming lessons for K, she was not very excited about it.
+When we first started swimming lessons for my highly sensitive child, she was very apprehensive about it.
 It took her months before she would even put on her goggles.
 And it took even longer before putting her face in the water.
 Swimming was a new experience with so many unfamiliar sensory sensations.
-But with patience and continued exposure, she became more confident and eventually was able to swim the length of the pool with no flotation device!
+But with patience, support, and continued exposure, she became more confident and eventually was able to swim the length of the pool with no flotation device!
 Proud mom moment.

 Related: 14 Reasons Why Disney World Can Be Hard for Highly Sensitive Kids